-People became exposed to sleek new digital products that foreshadowed many of the gadgets and tools we have today.
+People were exposed to sleek new digital products that foreshadowed many of the gadgets we use today.
 In 1996, the world said goodbye to VHS and adopted a new technology for watching videos -- the DVD.
 With the emergence of Google in 1998, people gained the ability to search for nearly anything online.
-Not only that -- but a person didn’t need to pick up the phone and call a friend over some small news, instead they could send a quick text message.
+And a person didn’t need to pick up the phone and call a friend over some small news, instead they could send a quick text message.

 In 1992, Neil Papworth, a former developer at Sema Group Telecoms, successfully sent the first text message to Richard Jarvis, a director at Vodafone.
 At the time, mobile phones did not have keyboards, so Papworth typed his message, “Merry Christmas,” on a PC.
 Nokia’s 1011 (next slide) was the first mobile phone to support SMS text messaging.